 If your car has air conditioning, and most do today, then it will have an air conditioner drain.
 Just like a household fridge, your car’s air conditioner will cause condensation.

-The evaporator (EVAP) is an important system component; it’s fitted just behind the dashboard and removes hot air from your car.
+The A/C evaporator is an important system component; it’s fitted just behind the dashboard and removes hot air from your car.

-The EVAP is ice cold; as you know, hot and cold air will cause moisture to form on a surface.
-The evaporator is designed to handle this; moisture is channeled from the evaporator through the firewall and released onto the ground.
+The evaporator is ice cold; as you know, hot and cold air will cause moisture to form on a surface.
+The evaporator is designed to handle this; moisture is channelled from the evaporator through the firewall and released onto the ground.

 So what’s the problem?

-The rubber EVAP drain on the engine side of the firewall blocks up with debris and causes the EVAP moisture to build up and overflow inside the car.
+The rubber drain on the engine side of the firewall clogs with debris, allowing moisture to build up and overflow inside the car.

-As the EVAP is positioned behind the dashboard, it will cause the front carpets to become damp, usually the passenger side foot-well.
+As the evaporator is positioned behind the dashboard, it can cause the front carpets to become damp, especially the passenger-side footwell.

 What can I check?